josecriane/nixos-config/README.md

   - [ ] Fix reload quickshell
 - [ ] Niri
   - [ ] Configure screens on hosts/*/options.nix
+  - [ ] New keybinds to handle windows
 - [ ] Syncthing
   - [ ] Firefox bookmarks
   - [ ] Use on VMs